Bangor City Council: Background

 Bangor's council was created in 1883 by royal charter.
 In 1974 it became City of Bangor Council, after Bangor had been granted city status, though many of its previous powers were passed to Arfon Borough Council (1974–1996) and the new Gwynedd Council, based in Caernarfon.

 The city council's roles include consultation on all planning applications within the city boundaries, as well as applications for alcohol licenses.
 Its current responsibilities extend to maintaining footpaths and bus shelters, as well as managing a number of woodland areas and open public spaces.

 The city council is most notably responsible for the maintenance of Wales' second longest pier, the Garth Pier.
-After Arfon Borough Council had decided to demolish it in 1974, Bangor City Council bought the 1550 ft pier for a nominal one pence.
+After Arfon Borough Council had decided to demolish it in 1974, Bangor City Council bought the 1550 ft pier for a nominal one penny.
 However, in 2012 the council only had £1 million of the estimated £2 million needed to repair it.
 The council-financed £1 million restoration began in 2017, phased over three to four years.